Steps to getting our WasteSorted

 - Whole school and community – encouraging a whole school approach that engages students, teachers, staff and the wider school community.

-As part of the 10 steps process, schools can apply for accreditation to recognise their commitment to reducing waste and ensure their eligibility for WasteSorted Schools grants.
+As part of the process, schools can apply for accreditation to recognise their commitment to reducing waste and ensure their eligibility for WasteSorted Schools grants.

-For full details on each step, please see the WasteSorted Schools 10 Steps to getting our WasteSorted.
+For full details on each step, please see the WasteSorted Schools guide.